 The Canadian shooting guard joins the Lions following a great season with the Hamilton Honey Badgers as they went on the win the Canadian Elite Basketball League.
 During the campaign he averaged 11 points, 4 rebounds and 1 assist per game.
 He brings with him top flight European experience after spending time in France, Greece and Lithuania.

 The six-foot-five forward Mo Soluade arrives after playing 10 seasons in Spain, having appeared in the EuroLeague for Unicaja Malaga in 2015.
 In his last campaign out with Leyma Coruna, Saluade averaged 7 points, 2 rebounds and 3 assists.

 In his Lions debut back in September 2021, Zamoku made a statement by scoring 19 points and leading the COVID-hit Lions squad made of Lions NBL Division One academy players to a shocking win against BBL’s Surrey Scorchers.
-This performance, as well as a successful campaign with Barking Abbey London Lions, granted the 17-year-old a contract with the senior team.

 The Team GB guard joins the London Lions after successful spells across Europes top leagues.
 In his previous campaign, he averaged 8.3 points, 4 assists and 1 rebound to drive a strong end to the season for Le Portel.
 Nelson recently played in Team GB's World Cup - European Qualifiers with a notable performance against a strong Latvian side.